 Sheepskin is a wonderful natural material with unsurpassed qualities; air circulates in pure wool in a manner which cools when it is hot and warms when cold, making sheepskins practical all year round.
 Sheepskins also absorb moisture, making them especially suitable for small children.

-Each sheepskins is unique with its natural colour, no skins are dyed or bleached, which iswhy for example the white sheepskins can vary slightly in colour ranging from colder to warmer whites.
-Sheepskins can also have colour variations with speckles or sometimes even different colour dots coming through.
+Each sheepskins is unique with its natural color, no skins are dyed or bleached, which is why for example the white sheepskins can vary slightly in color ranging from colder to warmer whites.
+Sheepskins can also have color variations with speckles or sometimes even different color dots coming through.

 It is important to remember that a sheepskin is a natural material and to make sure it will last and look at its best it must be taken care of.

 ● Shake the skin outside to air it and vacuum occasionally

 ● Hand the skin outside on a slightly damp day, this will not only keep your sheepskin clean, but will also help keep curls tight